AvaAvarai/IterativeSurenessTester/README.md

 - Features as columns
 - A column named 'class' (case-insensitive) containing the class labels
 - All features should be numeric

+## License

+IterativeSurenessTester is licensed under the MIT License, allowing free use for both personal and commercial purposes.
+For full terms, see the `LICENSE` file.